Top Driveaway Companies Non CDL: Your Guide to Exciting Opportunities

 2024 Industry Trends & Future Outlook

-The non-CDL sector is projected to grow 15% through 2027 (IBISWorld) due to:
+The non-CDL segment is projected to grow through 2027 (IBISWorld) as:

-• New digital dispatch platforms reducing deadhead miles
+• Digital dispatch platforms reduce deadhead miles and speed payments.

 U.S.-Specific Resources for Non-CDL Drivers